Do’s and Don’ts of Car Accidents

 Immediately take pictures of the accident scene, license plates, the other driver(s), surrounding area and of any visible bodily injuries.
 Pictures are still worth a thousand words, and will provide you a lot of protection.
 Don’t forget to pull that phone out and take some pictures.
 Do not allow your drivers license to be photographed.

 Rest assured that the insurance company has their own best interests in mind.
 It is often necessary to hire an attorney to look after your interests.
-However, some of the worst attorneys are the biggest advertisers; don’t be another one of their prey.
 Read our article on choosing a good attorney, or ask us for a referral to one.

 Do NOT Move Your Vehicle

-You should not move your vehicles after a wreck, unless you are causing a danger to the rest of traffic by doing so.
+You should not move your vehicles after a wreck, unless you are causing a danger to the rest of traffic.
 Not an inconvenience or nuisance to the other traffic, but an immediate danger.
 The police need the cars to remain in place to do their investigation.

 Don’t Discuss the Accident